See up to 4 Types of Whales from 3 Departure Locations!

 How close can we get to the whales?

 We exceed all local, state, and federal regulations while viewing wildlife.
-For most whales, guidelines state that we should view from approximately 100 yards away (200 yards for orcas).
+For most whales, guidelines stipulate that we view from approximately 100 yards away (200 yards for orcas, 300 yards for J, K, and L Pods).
 Of course, there’s no rule about how close the whales can come to us, and sometimes we’ll get curious whales that choose to approach us, but plan for viewing from roughly 100 yards.